At Probus School, Art, Design, Music and Drama are interwoven through our Curriculum.

 Art, craft and design embody some of the highest forms of human creativity.
 A high quality Art and Design curriculum should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.

 We believe art and design stimulates creativity and imagination.
 It provides visual, tactile and sensory experiences and a special way of understanding and responding to the world.
 It enables children to communicate what they see, feel and think through the use of colour, texture, form, pattern and different materials and processes.
-They learn to make informed judgements and aesthetic and practical decisions.
-They explore ideas and meanings through the work of artists and designers.
+Each year they will complete a unit focussed on drawing, surfaces and colour and working in 3D.
+They learn to make informed judgements about their own and other's work.
+They explore ideas and meanings through the looking at a range of artists and designers, using this to develop their own distinctive styles.
 Through learning about the roles and functions of art, they can explore the impact it has on contemporary life and that of different times and cultures.
 The appreciation and enjoyment of the visual arts enriches all our lives.

 Aims